ddanieldma/design-patterns/README.md

 # design-patterns
-Repo to study programming design patterns in poo using python
+Repo to study programming design patterns in oop using python